dirman8/devbuddy/README.md

 <a href="https://github.com/clintonwoo/hackernews-react-graphql/pulls"><img alt="GitHub Pull Requests" src="https://img.shields.io/github/issues-pr-raw/clintonwoo/hackernews-react-graphql.svg"></a>
 </p>

-This project is a clone of hacker news rewritten with universal JavaScript, using React and GraphQL.
-It is intended to be an example or boilerplate to help you structure your projects using production-ready technologies.
+This project is a Web App to help developer collect and search their most used Snippets.
+This app using NextJS Framework for Front End and Firebase Services for Back End.
+It is intended to help developer to find their snippet while coding.

 <p align="center" margin-bottom="0">
   <a href="http://www.hnclone.win" target="_blank">